February's Salmon Fishing Mindset

 Salmon Fishing Magic In February

-Next month IMHO is one of the very best months to be out as many of the kelts have already left or are about to leave the rivers and more pods of perfect (& often heavyweight) Spring salmon quietly slip into the Tay & other Scottish salmon rivers.
+This month IMHO is one of the very best months to be out on the Tay as many of the kelts have already left or are about to leave and more perfect (& often heavyweight) Spring salmon quietly slip into the Tay & other Scottish salmon rivers.
 It's almost as if they know the majority of Scottish salmon fishers are asleep and conditioned not to be out searching for them until the warmer more predictable late Spring arrives.
 If you want rested salmon pools and a beat to yourself then this is the time to go salmon fishing.
-Many Scottish rivers give away their early Spring salmon fishing to synchronise with the incorrect lack of demand for salmon fishing at this time of year which is derived primarily from a lack of February salmon run experience.
+Many Scottish rivers give away their early Spring salmon fishing which synchronises perfectly with the lack of demand for salmon fishing at this time of year which is derived primarily from a lack of faith in the presence of the February salmon run and a generally outdated approach to marketing in Scotland.

 Preparing For Early Spring Salmon Fishing